Coherence and elicitability: Introduction

 \section{Introduction}

 Value at Risk (VaR) is the most common risk measure used in banking and finance.
 The \emph{VaR at level} $\alpha \in (0,1)$ is given by

 where the financial position $Y$ is a real-valued random variable, and $F_Y$ is its cumulative distribution function.
+In this paper, a positive value of $Y$ denotes a profit.
+The sign convention we have chosen for $\VaR$ implies that extreme losses correspond to levels $\alpha$ close to zero, and for $Y \le 0$, the risk $\VaR_{\alpha}(Y)$ will be non-negative.
 Since the influential paper of \citet{ArtznerDelbaenETAL1999} introduced coherent risk measures, VaR has frequently been criticized as a risk measure because it fails to be subadditive, and hence it is not coherent; see for example \citet{Acerbi2002}.
-Other authors have pointed out the lack of VaR to adequately account for the size of losses beyond the threshold $\alpha$ \citep{DanielssoEmbrechtsETAL2001}.
-The \citet{Basel2012} has been investigating the points in favor of and against a change of the regulatory risk measure from VaR to the coherent risk measure \emph{expected shortfall (ES)}, also known as \emph{average} or \emph{conditional value at risk}, which is defined by
+Other authors have pointed out the lack of VaR at level $\alpha$ to account for the size of losses beyond the level $\alpha$ \citep{DanielssoEmbrechtsETAL2001}.
+Median shortfall at level $\alpha$, or equivalently, VaR at level $(\alpha+1)/2$ \citep{KouPengETAL2013}, does account for the size of losses beyond level $\alpha$.